hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/aliexpress/api/models/hotproducts.md

 **Relationship with other parts of the project:**

-The `HotProductsResponse` class relies on the `Product` class, demonstrating a clear dependency.
+The `HotProductsResponse` class relies on the `Product` class, demonStarting a clear dependency.
 The `Product` class, not present in this code snippet, would likely define attributes representing product data such as ID, name, price, etc.  This structure implies a deeper project structure, where `Product` is defined elsewhere, possibly in the same folder or a nested subfolder.
 The `HotProductsResponse` class acts as a container for data retrieved from AliExpress, and its role is to structure and present that data in a reusable format within the project.